-Further we will examine the structure of the contemporary theory of elementary particles - Standard Model - and will note its "Babylonian" difficulties.
+A question arises, of whether the contemporary quantum field theory can be formulated axiomatically.
+Further we will examine the structure of the contemporary theory of elementary particles - quantum field theory - and will note its "Babylonian" difficulties.

-4.0.
-Difficulties of quantum field theory
+3. Achievements and limitations of quantum field theory